QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 1. We naviagte to the ansible-config-mgmt repository in our github account and we copy the HTTPS clone URL.

-2. We navigate to our VS Code terminal and intall git using the following command:
+2. We navigate to our VS Code terminal and install git using the following command:

 **` $ sudo yum install git -y`**